Sinestro38/Sinestro38/README.md

 [![Gmail Badge](https://img.shields.io/badge/-pavanjayasinha@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:pavanjayasinha@gmail.com)](mailto:pavanjayasinha@gmail.com)

 ### Now
-- ⛏️ Research intern [@IQC](https://twitter.com/QuantumIQC) investigating applications of neutral atom quantum computing
+- 🔧 Working on a mentorship project integrating Nvidia GPU compability into TensorFlow Quantum
 - 🏫 Learning as an undergrad at the University of Waterloo for computer engineering

 ### Recent
+- ⛏️ Research intern [@IQC](https://twitter.com/QuantumIQC) investigating applications of neutral atom quantum computing
 - ⚛ Competed at QHack 2022 placing in the Top 8 teams for a [project](https://pavanjayasinha.medium.com/quantum-graph-neural-networks-applied-1f5b37922425) on quantum graph neural networks
 - ✍ Authored the section on QGANs for the [IBM Qiskit Textbook](https://learn.qiskit.org/course/machine-learning/quantum-generative-adversarial-networks) on quantum machine learning as a Qiskit Advocate
 - ⚡ Investigated quantum generative models as a quantum AI intern at [Zapata Computing](https://www.zapatacomputing.com/)